makersacademy/chitter-challenge/README.md

 ## Code Design

-I followed MVC model when working on this chalenge.
-I designed the Models first:
+When working on this challenge I used the concept of composition when designing the models:

-1. User and User Repository Classes - handle user creation and executes searches in the users database
+1. User and User Repository Classes - the repository class handles user creation and executes searches in the users database
-2. Peep and Peep Repository Classes - have reponsibility for the creation of posts or peeps and searches through the peeps database.
+2. Peep and Peep Repository Classes - the repository class has reponsibility for the creation of posts or peeps and searches through the peeps database.

 I test-driven the classes in line with user stories provided.